facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/tutorial/index.md

 ### Create the ViewModel class

 Create an static ObservableCollection of friends that you will later use to connect the UI to the data.
 Making it ObservableCollection allows you to use one of the strongest points of XAML, data binding.

-Now, in the ViewModel folder, create a new item of type Class and set its name to be _FacebookDataModel.cs_ Inside this file, remove the class FacebookDataModel and paste the following code which defines a class representing a _Facebook Friend_.
+In the ViewModel folder, create a new item of type Class and set its name to be _FacebookDataModel.cs_ Inside this file, remove the class FacebookDataModel and paste the following code which defines a class representing a _Facebook Friend_.
 We are also declaring an _ObservableCollection of Friend_ inside another class called _FacebookData_ which will represent the list of our friends.
 Declaring this as an _ObservableCollection_ has the added advantage that we can use Expression Blend to easily bind the collection data to the UI without having to write complicated DataModel<->UI synchronization logic.
+After adding the following code, resolve the missing dependencies.

     public class Friend
     {